reactjs/react.dev/beta/src/pages/learn/updating-arrays-in-state.md

 );
 ```

-Here, `artists.filter(s => s.id !== artist.id)` means "create an array that consists of those `artists` whose IDs are different from `artist.id`."
+Here, `artists.filter(a => a.id !== artist.id)` means "create an array that consists of those `artists` whose IDs are different from `artist.id`."
 In other words, each artist's "Delete" button will filter _that_ artist out of the array, and then request a re-render with the resulting array.
 Note that `filter` does not modify the original array.

 ### Transforming an array {/*transforming-an-array*/}